 Oliver Page

-I recently took part in a wonderful course run by Thomas Moore, an author and psychotherapist influenced by James Hillman and C.G.
+I recently took a course run by Thomas Moore, an author and therapist influenced by James Hillman and C.G.
 Jung.
-We dove into Archetypal Psychology, Jungian Psychology, Greek mythology, and the arts.
-The course stirred my imagination in...
+We dove into Archetypal Psychology, Greek mythology, the arts, and much more.
+The course stirred my imagination and breathed new life into fundamental...

 Psychopathology and the Suffering Soul